Colt Cobra: Colt Aircrewman

-The Colt M13 Aircrewman was an ultra-lightweight version of the Detective Special constructed of aluminum alloy, and made from 1951–1957 for use by US Air Force aircrews.
-They are distinguished by the Air Force medallion in the place of the Colt medallion on the checkered wooden grips, as well as a cylinder made of aluminum alloy.
+The Colt M13 Aircrewman was an ultra-lightweight version of the Detective Special constructed of aluminum alloy, and made from 1951 to 1957 for use by United States Air Force aircrews.
+They are distinguished by the Air Force medallion in place of the Colt medallion on the checkered wooden grips, as well as a cylinder made of aluminum alloy.
 Within two years of issuance, reports of cylinder and/or frame failure began to plague the Aircrewman and its Smith & Wesson counterpart, the Smith & Wesson Model 12, despite issuing a dedicated low-pressure .38 Special military cartridge, the Caliber .38 Ball, M41 round.
 However, the cylinder fractures continued, and the weapons were eventually withdrawn from service.

 Colt Courier

-The Courier was produced in .22 Long Rifle, 32 Colt NP, 32 S&W long and short.
-Frame and cylinder are constructed of lightweight aluminum alloy.
+The Courier was a 3-inch variant of the Cobra with a special, short grip frame.
+It was produced in both .22 Long Rifle and .32 Colt New Police.
+The frame and cylinder of the .32 model are constructed of lightweight aluminum alloy, and the gun weighs 13.5 ounces.
+Only the frame of the .22 model was constructed of aluminum alloy, with a total weight of 19.5 ounces.
 It was made from 1954 to 1956.
-Approximately 3,000 were produced in the two years.
+Approximately 3,053 were produced in the two years.
+The .32 Courier remains as the only commercially produced Colt to ever have an alloy cylinder.